tomfong/simple-qr/README.md

 ## About

-Simple QR (簡易QR) is an open-source app, providing a simple way for you to scan, generate and manage QR codes.
+Simple QR (簡易QR) is an open-source app, providing a simple way for you to scan, create and manage QR codes.
 No backend service connected.
 No data collected from you.
 No mandatory ads.

 The idea of Simple App is to make applications or tools simple, light and easy to be used.
 Feel free to <a href="mailto:tomfong.dev@gmail.com">email me</a> if you have any idea to the project.